Is Florida prepared for a major hurricane?

 Under Myers, the Florida Division of Emergency Management (FDEM) began implementing a new statewide emergency plan, which mandated greater communication between government agencies and regular disaster drills.

 The first step was to bring all the agencies together to teach them to communicate and coordinate their response, Myers said.
-"No one was talking to each other," Myers said.
+"No one was talking to each other," he said.
 "In disasters, you've got to erase the boundaries.
 You've got to make it one big team."

 Myers helped coordinate communications across numerous state and federal agencies, as well as private relief and aid organizations, that serve emergency functions -- including the Florida Department of Law Enforcement, National Guard, Environmental Protection Agency and American Red Cross.